tgfrerer/island/README.md

 * **Hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
-The same applies to GLSL shader source files.
+The same applies to shader source files.

 * **Fast compile times**:  Because of Island's modular architecture, recompilation & reload often takes less than 1 second, while the project keeps running.
-Typically, compilation from scratch for the whole codebase takes less than 6 seconds, and (re)compilation of an app module takes less than a second.
+Typically, compilation from scratch for the whole codebase takes less than 5 seconds, and (re)compilation of an app module takes less than a second.

-* **Static release binaries**: While Island is highly modular and dynamic when run in debug, it can compile into a single, optimised static binary for release.
+* **Static release binaries**: While Island is highly modular and dynamic when compiled for Debug, it can compile into a single, optimised static binary for Release.

 * **Rendergraph**: Rendering is structured using renderpasses.
   Renderpasses are executed on-demand and synchronised automatically